alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 And based on the data above, Holiday recorded the highest occupancy for this hotel, not only in terms of occupancy rate but also in occupancy managed and Occupancy All.

-From all of those three analyses, it can be said that the Occupancy Rate peaked during the Spring, especially on Saturday and holidays.
-At the same time, the lowest Occupancy occurred during the Summer, especially on Thursday and not holiday.
+From all three analyses, it can be said that the Occupancy Rate peaked during the Spring, especially on Saturdays and holidays.
+At the same time, the lowest Occupancy occurred during the Summer, especially on Thursdays and not on holidays.
 So, my actionable recommendation for this hotel is to launch targeted promotions during low-occupancy periods to boost room bookings.

 2. **ADR & RevPAR Trends**: For the ADR & RevPAR Trends analysis, here is the result of my analysis below.